Instant Download, NO Registration Required!

 Open kettle means they are heated to boiling, and put into jars and lidded immediately, with no further processing.

 Foods which normally require water bath canning may or may not hold when open kettled.
 The spoilage rate is about 50% within 6 months.
-About half of that can be compensated for by cooking the food, though flavor and texture may be changed.
+About half of that can be compensated for by cooking the food after opening it, though flavor and texture may be changed.

-Foods which normally require pressure canning have a very high failure rate, and even if they DO maintain a seal, they may spoil in a way which can be compensated for by heating well before consumption.
+Foods which normally require pressure canning have a very high failure rate if open kettled, and even if they DO maintain a seal, they may spoil in a way which can be compensated for by heating well before consumption, or they may be so gross you can't even try that.
 Botulism is not the only risk, we have Ptomaine (affects pork and chicken principally), Perfringens, and a few others that are no longer well known.

 Perfringens has several varieties, and can affect dairy foods, meats, vegetables, and grains.
 It is generally NOT deadly, but will change the flavor, smell, texture, color, etc. Cooking with high heat renders the food "safe" to eat, but not necessarily tasty.
 This is also true of Botulism (which may affect any low acid food), except that it IS generally deadly when not heat treated.
 High heat will still render the food safe to eat.

 About half the food received as K rations was contaminated with some form of food poisoning, which troops compensated for by either heat treating, or discarding.
-About 10-30% had to be discarded.
+About 10-30% had to be discarded when things got really bad.

 And this is how developed nations fed their troops during earlier wars.